Daemon interface

 In nearly all cases the developer will need to create a custom mktl.Daemon subclass to satisfy the operational goals of an individual daemon.

-class mktl.Daemon(store, configuration, arguments=None)
+class mktl.Daemon(store, alias, override=False, arguments=None)

 The mKTL Daemon is a facilitator for common mKTL actions taken in a daemon context: loading a configuration file, instantiating mktl.Item instances, and commencing routine operations.